TokisanGames/Terrain3D/doc/docs/installation.md

 3. Copy `addons/terrain_3d` from the new release download or from your build directory into your project addons folder.

 Don't just copy the new folder over the old, as this won't remove any files that we may have intentionally removed.

+4. Upgrading to 0.9.3, when opening your scene and selecting your Terrain3D node, a directory selection wizard will popup.
+Terrain3D now stores data in a directory.
+Follow the popup to select your old storage file and a new storage directory, and it will upgrade your data.
+Save afterwards.

 ### Upgrade Path